 There are 32 rooms and suites in total, mostly scattered throughout the grounds.
-A recent renovation in 2014 included some more modern rooms.
-They are beautifully decorated with many special decorative touches that add to the royal and luxurious ambiance.
-We would recommend the Grand Heritage rooms, they are splendid to look at and very spacious.
+A recent renovation in 2014 included some more modern rooms, beautifully decorated with many special decorative touches that add to the royal and luxurious ambience.
+We would recommend the Grand Heritage rooms.
+They are splendid to look at and very spacious.

 The family has put a lot of effort into maintaining the property’s original structure and feel.
 A highlight is how they’ve used the nearby stepwell as an innovative dining space.
 There are also plenty of outdoor activities such as horse riding, tea by the lake, trekking through the hills, and wandering through the village.
 Although the location is remote, the owners have put careful thought and care into the whole resort experience.
 Highly recommended for all travellers looking to explore rural Rajasthan between bustling cities.

 Superior - This is what we would describe as our standard category.
 These will be decent 3/4* hotels providing a really good level of service.
 We would generally expect them to be providing a little something extra, in terms of character, guest experience or facilities too.

 Map centered on Rawla Narlai.
 Zoom out to view other hotels (H) and experiences (E) in the area.